ahmeth-sd/BluetoothChat/README.md

 ## Prerequisites

-* Android Studio (Bumblebee or later recommended)
-* Two physical Android devices (emulators may not fully support Bluetooth testing)
+* Android device with Bluetooth capability.
-* Basic understanding of Kotlin and Android development
+* Location services enabled on your device.

 ## Setup